-This was about 1951 and from then on the aircraft This was about 1951 and from then on the aircraft was in a state of decline, but one of the most interesting programs for the crew actually happened in 1952.
+This was about 1951 and from then on the aircraft was in a state of decline, but one of the most interesting programs for the crew actually happened in 1952.
 We took the airplane down to Hughes Aircraft at Culver City near Los Angeles, with the idea of Hughes using it for the development of the MG 2 Fire-Control System.
-As you will probably recall, the CF-100 that we were building was to have the MG 2 system and Hughes Aircraft was designing and building this new project craft was designing and building this new project.
+As you will probably recall, the CF-100 that we were building was to have the MG 2 system and Hughes Aircraft was designing and building this new project.
 When you think back to the new ground that Canada was getting into and exploring with the development of all these projects at the same time, it really is remarkable.
 It's a pity to think of all the engineering skills that eventually had to leave the company and the country, when some of the projects fell through.

 Anyway, to get back to the story.
 We took the Jetliner to Hughes Aircraft in California with the idea of their using the aircraft as a test bed, because of course they could pop up to thirty thousand feet in a few minutes in pressurized comfort - a very fine test bed for them.
-Bill Wildfong was the engineer on that flight, and a chap named Said Holland was the co-pilot.
+Bill Wildfong was the engineer on that flight, and a chap named Sid Holland was the co-pilot.
 Mike we left at home to look after the shop, flying the production aircraft at Toronto.
 The second day we were there I gave Howard Hughes a flight in the airplane.
-He was so intrigued with it that he, in his usual unique manner, had the airplane moved away from Hughes Aircraft over to the far side moved away from nugnes afrecant over to the far state of the field with guards put around it.
+He was so intrigued with it that he, in his usual unique manner, had the airplane moved away from Hughes Aircraft over to the far side of the field with guards put around it.
 Then no one, including the crew, could get to the airplane without his say so.
 He did this with various other airplanes, too.
 He had a Lockheed Constellation, a Boeing Stratocruiser, a Convair and a Martin 404 parked here and there around the countryside under guard.
 Occasionally he would go and fly them.
 We went down with the idea of being there for ten days or so, but we were there for six months and only flew thirteen-and-a-half hours total time during that six-month period.

 Most of the time we stayed in a hotel.
 My wife and the engineer's wife were brought down.
-Later they returned home, but still later all my family was broureturned home, but still later all my family was brought to California and we were put up in a beautiful house in Beverley Hills.
+Later they returned home, but still later all my family was brought to California and we were put up in a beautiful house in Beverley Hills.
 However, you were seldom really free because Howard Hughes' office would phone us in the mornings and say "Mr. Hughes will probably want to fly this afternoon."
 After sitting by the phone all day, the office would finally call and say "Very sorry, but Mr. Hughes wasn't able to get away today but perhaps he will fly tomorrow."
 So we were never off the hook.
 All of a sudden he'd decide that he wanted to go over to Palm Springs and would come out and climb aboard.